Reviews You Can Rely On

 scale - we timed ourselves 5 minutes between each time we weighed in.

 If precision matters most to you, then you'll want to take a look at those top models, but the Fitbit Aria Air Smart and Renpho Bluetooth Body Fat also offered incredibly accurate data.
 The Air Smart shows no deviation in three of our 5 tests (the bodyweight + light weight, the object test, and the small item test, if you were curious).
 The Renpho was most accurate when measuring basic human weight or an object alone.
-Both had very small standard deviations in measurements overall — which is fortunate for Fitbit users and users looking at the Renpho Bluetooth Body Fat to save some money.
+Both had very small standard deviations across their measurements, which is fortunate for Fitbit users and those looking to save some money with the Renpho Bluetooth Body Fat.
 Lastly, the Etekcity EB9380H was another top scorer, performing well above average in all but the small object test.
-So, if you regularly need to weigh items that are in the ten-pound range, it might not be the best choice for you.
+So, if you regularly need to weigh items in the 10-pound range, it might not be the best choice for you.

-By no means were any scales inaccurate; they simply didn't have as small a standard deviation in our testing as the top models.
-However, the two analog models we tested produced the largest deviations, and it was evident in our testing that the digital and smart scales are more precise than the analog ones.
+By no means were any scales inaccurate; they didn't have a smaller standard deviation than the top models in our testing.
+However, the two analog models we tested produced the largest deviations, and our testing showed that the digital and smart scales are more precise than the analog ones.

 Ease of Use

 Ease of use is a significant factor when it comes to bathroom scales.
 Ideally, these products should be simple to operate, with clear and readable displays and straightforward functionality.
-Overly complex scales can lead to misinterpretations of readings, which can result in incorrect health assessments.
+Overly complex scales can lead to misinterpretations of readings, resulting in incorrect health assessments.
 Moreover, if a scale is difficult to use, people might be less inclined to use it regularly, thus limiting its potential benefits for ongoing health monitoring.
 User-friendly scales can accommodate a wide range of users, including those less comfortable with complex technology.
-Given its importance when looking for a bathroom scale, this metric comprises 35% of the overall score of each model.
-We took a look at the setup process, the size and clarity of the display and the type of platform when evaluating this metric.
+Given its importance when choosing a bathroom scale, this metric accounts for 35% of each model's overall score.
+We took a look at the setup process, the display's size and clarity, and the platform type when evaluating this metric.

 At the top of our product lineup, the Adamson A27 proved to be the easiest model to use.
-As an analog model it is fairly straightforward, and a large display with a red high-contrast needle makes taking readings about as easy as looking at large digital numbers.
+As an analog model, it is fairly straightforward, and a large display with a high-contrast red needle makes taking readings about as easy as reading large digital numbers.
 Initial setup involves calibration, which is easily done via the taring dial.
 Its standing area for taking readings is also quite large, so you won't need to do any balancing acts to get an accurate reading.

 scale - a large and simple analog scale is easy to read.

-The Etekcity EB9380H, a digital model, also stood out above the majority of models we tested for its ease of use.
+The Etekcity EB9380H, a digital model, also stood out among the models we tested for its ease of use.
 Namely, unboxing and setup are simple.
-A protective strip simply needs to be removed from pre-loaded batteries, and the model we tested needed no calibration.
-A digital backlit screen lights up with an attractive blue color and is a decent size, making it easy to read the black high-contrast numbers on the display.
-We found the Wyze X was also easy to use and read.
-It fits most feet with a dimension of 11.8" x 11.8", and we enjoyed the feeling of the coated glass platform beneath our feet.
+A protective strip needs to be removed from pre-loaded batteries, and the model we tested needed no calibration.
+A digital backlit screen lights up in an attractive blue and is a decent size, making it easy to read the high-contrast black numbers.
+The Wyze X was also easy to use and read.
+It fits most feet, measuring 11.8" x 11.8", and we enjoyed the feel of the coated glass platform beneath our feet.

-While it doesn't affect day-to-day use, the weight capacity of your scale may impact your buying decision.
-We found that there is a pretty wide range (over 100 lbs!) between different brands.
-The Conair Thinner Extra Large maxes out at 330 lbs, and both the Etekcity and the Eatsmart feature a much higher 440 lb max capacity.
-Note that if you plan to weigh luggage, you'll have to take into account your body weight plus the ~50 lb weight limit that many airlines have on checked baggage.
+While it doesn't affect day-to-day use, your scale's weight capacity may influence your buying decision.
+We found a pretty wide range (over 100 lbs!) among different brands.
+The Conair Thinner Extra Large maxes out at 330 lbs, while both the Etekcity and the Eatsmart feature a much higher 440-lb max capacity.
+Note that if you plan to weigh luggage, you'll need to account for your body weight plus the ~50 lb limit many airlines have for checked baggage.

 Ease of Use Submetric Ratings